 The importance of geographically distributed computations is a consequence of the recent snowballing growth of decentralized data and its implications on security, privacy, performance, and scalability.
 Data processing often needs to be performed locally, rather than first moving the data to centralized applications.
 Local data processing often includes data filtering or transformation.

-This distributed model is referred to as the edge cloud, in contrast to the traditional public cloud, which is centralized.
-The edge cloud is not a replacement for the public cloud – it is an extension because the public cloud will integrate with data and computed insights from the edge.
+We call this distributed model the distributed edge cloud, in contrast to the traditional public cloud, which is centralized.
+The distributed edge cloud is not a replacement for the public cloud – it is an extension because the public cloud will integrate with data and computed insights from applications located on the distributed edge.

 We can summarize the differences between public cloud and distributed edge cloud as follows: